-Every time I referee at a grappling competition, I see certain behavioral patterns among competitors.
-These are things I know I have done, and sometimes still do, and some of these behaviors are mistakes.
-I’ve identified 5 things competitors do that are counter productive:
+Every time I referee at a grappling competition, I see certain behavioral patterns among BJJ competitors.
+These are things I know that I have done, and sometimes still do, and some of these behaviors are mistakes.
+I’ve identified 5 common things competitors do that are counter productive:

-- Being impatient/not securing position.
 As a referee my obligation with scoring points is to give the defending competitor a 3 count to escape.
 Also the positions of back control, mount and knee on belly require certain factors before the referee will award points.
-For example: if Joe takes Bob’s back, holds position for 2 seconds and then crosses hit feet, no points will be awarded, if Joe then uncrosses for a second and recrosses, STILL no points will be awarded.
+For example: if Joe takes Bob’s back, holds position for 2 seconds, and then crosses hit feet, no points will be awarded.
+If Joe then uncrosses for a second and recrosses, STILL no points will be awarded.
 The position needs to be held per the competition guidelines for the entire 3 seconds.
 If there’s a transition to a submission and the the attacker gets bucked off… guess what?
 No points unless position was held for a three count.

-- Not Understanding the rules.
 This applies in so many different scenarios.
 Sometimes heel hooks and/or reaping are legal when you wouldn’t expect them to be, sometimes they’re forbidden.
-Sometimes the point system isn’t what you’re used to.
-The competitor is responsible for understanding the rules, and if they have questions those questions must be asked prior to competing.
-Don’t expect the referee to educated you, their job is strictly to officiate the match and score it.
+Sometimes the BJJ point system isn’t what you’re used to.
+The competitor is responsible for understanding the rules, and if they have questions those questions must be asked prior to competing at the rules meeting.
+Don’t expect the referee to educated you.
+Their job is strictly to officiate the match and score it.

-- Not having a clear strategy.
 Again, as a referee I understand what I’m watching.
 Some competitors come out onto the competition mat and it’s clear that they have a plan for how they want to win.
 Others, not so much.
 If you fail to plan you plan to fail.
 This includes communicating with your coach, having an understanding of the rules and literally everything else imaginable.
-Competition is a game, some people play that game better than others and those that do, win.
+Competition, especially in BJJ is a game, some people play that game better than others and those that do, win.

 Refereeing is a difficult job, but I learn a lot from doing it.
 I highly recommend that anyone purple belt and up try their hand at refereeing as it will lend perspectives that may not be readily available from the sidelines or as a competitor.